 Grant Description:

-The University of Rhode Island Children, Youth, and Families At-Risk Sustainable Communities Project, Project StRIde: Science and Technology Reinforced by Innovative Dietary Education with Rhode Island Youth, is an ambitious 5-year initiative to deliver an out-of-school program to low-income, racially and ethnically diverse, urban Rhode Island youth (Grades 3–5; n=600: n=300 program, n=300 control) and their families to address two critical overarching disparities: the science, technology, engineering, arts, and mathematics (STEAM) academic achievement gap and dietary behaviors/food-related skills.
+The University of Rhode Island Children, Youth, and Families At-Risk Sustainable Communities Project, Project StRIde: Science and Technology Reinforced by Innovative Dietary Education with Rhode Island Youth, is an ambitious 5-year initiative to deliver an out-of-school program to low-income urban Rhode Island youth (Grades 3–5; n=600: n=300 program, n=300 control) and their families to address two critical overarching disparities: the science, technology, engineering, arts, and mathematics (STEAM) academic achievement gap and dietary behaviors/food-related skills.
 To achieve this goal, the University of Rhode Island Cooperative Extension network and key community partners in Providence and Newport, Rhode Island, will deliver and sustain an interdisciplinary, STEAM-focused food literacy outreach program consisting of (a) a 6-week summer camp program emphasizing experiential and technology-enhanced learning and civic engagement, (b) a four-part family night program, and (c) an Annual Youth Food Summit.

 Contact(s):